btb-finance/BTBFrontend/README.md

 - 🔄 Manage loans and positions
 - 📊 View real-time stats and analytics

-The application is built with modern web technologies and connects to Ethereum-compatible blockchains (Base Sepolia testnet for development).
+The application is built with modern web technologies and connects to Ethereum-compatible blockchains (Base Mainnet for production, Base Sepolia testnet for development).

 ---